ebarbeito/learning-notes/talks/2019-eddd19-domain-modeling-made-functional.md

     | None
   ```

-* This is a way to modeling optional values.
+* This is a way to model optional values.
 In F# is built-in, but also is easier to write it in any other language

 * So the MiddleInitial value can be changed to: `MiddleInitial: string option`